-Be honest who hasn’t wished that they horse could actually talk to them in their language?
+Be honest who hasn’t wished that their horse could actually talk to them in their language?
 I know I certainly have!
-While this obviously is never going to happen with a little bit of patience and understand you can ‘talk’ to your horse in his language.
+While this obviously is never going to happen with a little bit of patience and understanding you can ‘talk’ to your horse in his language.

 I personally think that humans are able to use words to communicate so, over many centuries, have stopped reading body language.
 After all, if simply can say to you I’m feeling really happy today why do you need to look for signs that they are?
 We are still capable of reading body language but just need to take the time to learn and understand what we’re being told.